sslaybac/your-way-TD/README.md

 ** `hitscan`: a single target in range takes instant damage ** `projectile`: The tower launches a projectile at a target in range ** `AOE`: All targets in range take instant damage
+** `slow`: All targets in range stop, and need to get back up to speed.
 * `cost`: how much it costs to place the tower
 * `damage`: the number of hitpoints of damage that are inflicted on the target(s)
 * `cooldown`: the number of frames that pass between shots